srinivasmathur/American-Express--Analyze_This/README.md

 VAR8-	Last 6M Avg Bal	Average balance on each card in the last 6 months VAR9-	Internal Revolve	The average daily balance as a percentage of cycle cut balance with XYZEE (all accounts) VAR10-	Lending AR% in last 6M	Percentage of internal balance (with XYZEE) on the lending card (of lending and charge card total)
-VAR11-	ExternalBalance	Total balance on external cards VAR12-	Months in Business	Total number of months the entity has been in business VAR13-	preferred_spend_line	The credit line on external card with maximum spending VAR14-	total_cards	Number of accounts with XYZEE associated with the same entity
+VAR11-	ExternalBalance	Total balance on external cards\n VAR12-	Months in Business	Total number of months the entity has been in business VAR13-	preferred_spend_line	The credit line on external card with maximum spending VAR14-	total_cards	Number of accounts with XYZEE associated with the same entity